renatols-jf/spboot-chassi/README.md

 *Entries are logged in their own fields; exportation of fields other than message depends on the logging configuration.

+### traceparent
+Tracing information, if available, should be propagated from service to service.
+Initializing this information with the W3C trace context `traceparent` header will enable the chassis to configure the tracing behavior and information for the request.

 ## A note on @Inject
 Prior to version `0.1.0`, `@Inject` was meant as a means to inject Spring beans inside requests.